alissatroiano/Jammming-App/README.md

 # Jammming Spotify Playlist App
-Jammming is a web-based application that allows users to search for songs, create new playlists, edit the playlist titles and upload the playlists to their personal Spotify accounts.
+Jammming is a web-based app that allows users to search for songs, create new playlists, edit the playlist titles and upload the playlists to their personal Spotify accounts.

+This app was built with React as the Capstone project for Codecademy.com's Intensive Front-End Web Developer course.

+A live demo of my version of this Codecademy Project / App was successfully deployed with Surge and can be viewed at this link: http://dragon_dance.surge.sh

+# Functionality:
+Individual songs/tracks can be both added and removed from the New Playlist by using the corresponding + and - buttons.
+Playlist titles may be renamed and each playlist will be successfully saved to the user's account as soon as they click the "Save Playlist" button.

 # Authors
 - Project: Codecademy.com
 - This Project Build: Alissa Troiano

-# Overview
+# Advanced Features
-This application was built with React as a project for Codecademy.com's Intensive Front-End Web Developer course.

-This application allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
-Individual songs/tracks can be both added and removed from the New Playlist by using the corresponding + and - buttons.
-Playlist titles may be renamed and each playlist will be successfully saved to the user's account as soon as they click the "Save Playlist" button.

-A live demo of my version of this Codecademy Project / App was successfully deployed with Surge and can be viewed at this link: http://dragon_dance.surge.sh
+ In addition to the steps required by Codecademy to complete the project, this build also includes the following features:
+ - Pressing enter triggers a search
+ - Successful deployment using Surge (an optional step)
+ - Custom CSS elements (including a new background palette)

 # Requirements
 In order to properly complete this project, the following React skills were utilized: